Lexus UX review - Practicality, comfort and boot space

 The boot is too small and the space inside the cabin is merely adequate

 The Lexus UX doesn’t present an entirely convincing case as a serious family car.
-There’s an overriding sense that the car was designed with front seat passengers in mind – it feels more like a raised hatchback than a high-riding SUV.
+There’s an overriding sense that the car was designed with front seat passengers in mind – it feels more like a raised hatchback you sit down into rather than a high-riding SUV that you have to climb up into.
 This will appeal to some, while others might prefer something with a little more versatility.

 Leg room, head room & passenger space